awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-document.md

 `Name`  <a name="cfn-ssm-document-name"></a>
 A name for the Systems Manager document\.
-Do not use the following to begin the names of documents you create\.
-They are reserved by AWS for use as document prefixes:
+You can't use the following strings as document name prefixes\.
+These are reserved by AWS for use as document name prefixes:
 +  `aws`
 +  `amazon`
 +  `amzn`